 Find all your APIs

 By definition, you do not know where the lost APIs are in your organization.
 They fall outside the scope of your defined processes and tools.
-To discover them, you must go beyond “standard” and start scanning your network in an attempt to locate them.
+To discover them, you must go beyond “standard” and start scanning your infrastructure and watch occurring traffic in an attempt to locate them.

-There are many tools to choose from, but they all face the same problem: how to differentiate the good traffic from bad traffic?
+There are many tools to choose from, but they all face the same problem: how to differentiate the good traffic from bad traffic, and how do you bring them into the fold?

 Security scanning tools use algorithms to identify common patterns like Denial Of Service or brute force attacks and stop them.
 They are good at capturing and logging all API activity (GET’s, PUT’s, etc.).

-The problem with lost APIs is that they behave exactly the same way as valid, managed APIs.
+The problem with lost APIs is that they behave exactly the same way as valid, managed APIs to many of these scanning tools.
 This is where Axway can help mend that gap.

-Amplify Platform offers a single governance plane for all APIs across your organization, providing a single source of truth regarding your digital assets.
+Amplify Engage offers a governance plane for all APIs across your organization, providing a single source of truth regarding your digital assets.
 They can be deployed directly on top of gateways or from central places within network segments that allow access to gateways or systems that communicate via APIs.

 Learn more about Amplify Agents and how they enable federated API management.

-All API traffic – Managed API traffic = Lost API traffic
+All APIs – Managed APIs = Lost (Unmanaged) APIs

-Graylog combines, enriches, correlates, queries, and visualizes all your API log data in one place, and captures real-time traffic to search, visualize, alert and report on operational and security problems.
+This makes it possible to combine, enrich, correlate, query, and visualize all your APIs in one place, and captures real-time traffic to search, visualize, alert and report on operational and security problems.

 Amplify provides the single repository of all API assets and automatic discovery of APIs, which enables you to: